AJISGit/Code-Framework/README.md

 ## Compiling From Source

 There is a `build.bat` file for building with mingw -w64 on windows.
 It's assumed that `lua.h`, `lauxlib.h`, and `lualib.h` are all in your include path.

+It also assumes that you link the lua library with it (eg. `liblua.a`).